Ah, Labor Day. That one day a year when we Americans celebrate the contribution of workers to our society by… taking the day off.

 • Barry.
 The most famous Saint Bernard, Barry is credited with over 40 rescues of travellers lost in the snows in the Great Saint Bernard Mountains in Switzerland in the early 1800s.
 His most famous rescue was that of a young boy who fell asleep in the ice, nearly freezing to death.
 Barry licked the boy to raise his body temperature, and then carried the child on his back to safety.

 • Uggie.
-With the recent Oscar® for Best Picture going to the enchanting film “The Artist” how could we not include the scene stealer Uggie?
+With a featured role in the Best Picture Oscar®-winner “The Artist,” how could we not include the scene stealer Uggie?
 This Jack Russell Terrier also has had roles in other films, such as “Water for Elephants”, but his starring role was that of the constant companion to the very silent film actor, George Valentin.
-Despite a campaign to “Consider Uggie” for an Oscar of his own that didn’t quite catch the eye of the Academy, he will have to make do in knowing that his performance places him on a short list of great working dogs in the film industry.
+Despite a campaign to “Consider Uggie” for an Oscar of his own that didn’t quite catch the eye of the Academy, we’d like to thinik that he was proud to know that his performance placed him on a short list of great working dogs in the film industry.
+Sadly, Uggie passed away in August 2015 after a decade-long career, but he had a good long life before that and will forever enjoy his piece of Hollywood fame.